 Public Computers: 2 hour sessions.
 Express Internet Computers: 15 minute sessions, cannot be extended.

-Microsoft Office 2013 (Word, Excel, PowerPoint, Publisher, Access), Google Earth Pro, PDF Creator, Adobe Reader, LibreOffice, Gimp 2 and Scratch 2.
+Microsoft Office 2019 (Word, Excel, PowerPoint, Publisher, Access), Google Earth, Adobe Reader, LibreOffice, and GIMP.
 Adobe Photoshop Elements 2019 and Adobe Premiere Elements 2019 are available on the computers in the Technology Lab.

 Copying, Printing, Faxing & Scanning

 Scanners are located on the second floor.
 Documents can be scanned to USB, email, Google Docs or to a Library printer.
 Printers and copiers are located throughout the Library.
 Faxing is available via the scanners.